economolab/HasnainBirnbaum2024/README.md

 - Each electrophysiology session is also accompanied with a `motionEnergy_Animal_SessionDate.mat` file.
 - For sessions without ephys (the bilateral motor cortex inhibition sessions), the motion energy data is saved in the `data_structure_Animal_SessionDate.mat` file.

-See the `DataLoadingScripts` directory for information about which sessions contain neural data and which contain only behavior
+See the `DataLoadingScripts` directory for information about which sessions contain neural data and which contain only behavior:
 - sessions under the `Recording and video` subdirectory contain neural data
 - sessions under the `Video only` subdirectory contain behavior only (these are the MC inhibition sessions)

 ## Getting started